lukso-network/docs/docs/learn/smart-contract-developers/getting-started.md

 ## Utilize LSP smart contract presets

-To utilize LSP smart contracts within your HardHat project, you can install the latest version of the [`@lukso/lsp-smart-contracts`](https://www.npmjs.com/package/@lukso/lsp-smart-contracts) package like the following:
+To utilize LSP smart contracts within your Hardhat project, you can install the latest version of the [`@lukso/lsp-smart-contracts`](https://www.npmjs.com/package/@lukso/lsp-smart-contracts) package like the following:

 ```bash
 npm install @lukso/lsp-smart-contracts@latest